ibm-cloud-docs/discovery/schema.md

     - `types`: An array that describes what the element is and whom it affects.
       - `label`: An object that defines the type by using a pair of the following elements:
         - `nature`: The type of action the sentence requires.
 Current values are `Definition`, `Disclaimer`, `Exclusion`, `Obligation`, and `Right`.
-        - `party`: A string identifying the party to whom the sentence applies.
+        - `party`: A string that identifies the party to whom the sentence applies.
       - `provenance_ids`: An array of one or more hashed values that you can send to IBM to provide feedback or receive support.
     - `categories`: An array that lists the functional categories into which the element falls; in other words, the subject matter of the element.
-      - `label`: A string listing the identified category.
-You can find a list of [categories](/docs/services/discovery/parsing.html#contract_categories) in [Understanding contract parsing](/docs/services/discovery/parsing.html#contract_parsing).
+      - `label`: A string that lists the identified category.
+You can find a list of [categories](/docs/services/discovery/parsing.html#contract_categories) in [Understanding contract parsing](/docs/services/discovery/parsing#contract_parsing).
       - `provenance_ids`: An array of one or more hashed values that you can send to IBM to provide feedback or receive support.
-    - `attributes`: An array identifying document attributes.
+    - `attributes`: An array that identifies document attributes.
 Each object in the array consists of three elements:
       - `type`: The type of attribute.
-Possible values are `Location`, `DateTime`, and `Currency`.
+Possible values are `Address`, `Currency`, `DateTime`, `Location`, `Organization`, and `Person`.
       - `text`: The text that is associated with the attribute.
       - `location`: The location of the attribute as defined by its `begin` and `end` indexes.
-  - `tables`\*: An array defining the tables identified in the input document.
+  - `tables`\*: An array that defines the tables identified in the input document.
     - `location`: The location of the current table as defined by its `begin` and `end` indexes in the input document.
     - `text`: The textual contents of the current table from the input document without associated markup content.
-    - `section_title`: If identified, the location of a section title containing the current table.
+    - `section_title`: If identified, the location of a section title contained in the current table.
 Empty if no section title is identified.
       - `text`: The text of the identified section title.
       - `location`: The location of the section title in the input document as defined by its `begin` and `end` indexes.
     - `table_headers`: An array of table-level cells applicable as headers to all the other cells of the current table.
 Each table header is defined as a collection of the following elements: